Skip to content

 creds = RRF "login.ftlh" authResult

-authResult.success = Call cdiUtil authenticate creds.username creds.password
+authResult.success = Call authService authenticate creds.username creds.password

 When authResult.success is true

-Finish authResult.uid
+Finish creds.username

-Finish false
+Finish it_yrwmc

 In the RRF configuration step, we mentioned login.ftlh to render the login page elements.
-We need to add login.ftlh to the Agama project so that the flow can use during the flow execution.
+We need to add login.ftlh to the Agama project so that the flow can use it during the execution.
 Use the steps below to create the page.

 1. Create a template file